 Best for: Those looking for a Photoshop-like experience

 As with the other apps mentioned previously, it offers a vast array of editing tools to choose from as well as the ability to tweak any default presets.
-What makes Afterlight appealing is that you can work in layers, just as you would with Photoshop.
+What makes Afterlight appealing, if you’re creating a new filter, is that you can work in layers, just as you would with Photoshop.

 Created by the team that brought you Facetune, Filtertune is an app dedicated to helping users create their own filters and share them on its social network.